 1 Unusual Reason to Become an Engineer: Trust

-Perhaps not as appealing as job security, travel, or salary, nevertheless, the trust ascribed to engineers, simply for being a member of such a reputable profession, is a notable benefit and could be integral to bridging the engineering skills gap.
+Perhaps not as appealing as job security, travel, or salary, nevertheless, people often place significant trust in engineers simply because they belong to such a reputable profession.
+This is a notable benefit and could be integral to bridging the engineering skills gap.
 Trust and prestige go a long way to providing job fulfilment, which might be just the reason you, or a recruit, needs to choose a career in engineering.

 Ipsos UK Veracity Index 2024: Engineers the UK’s Second Most Trusted Profession

-The Ipsos UK veracity index, which measures the perceived trustworthiness of professions, has been conducted every year since 1983.
-Despite this, engineers have only been included as a profession in the last six surveys, at the request of the Institute of Engineering and Technology (IET).
+Ipsos UK has conducted the Veracity Index, which measures the perceived trustworthiness of professions, annually since 1983.
+Despite this, Ipsos UK has included engineers as a profession in only the last six surveys, at the request of the Institute of Engineering and Technology (IET).
 Nevertheless, engineers have consistently ranked as one of the UK’s most trusted professions.

 201986%